wp-plugins/spam-notifier/readme.txt

 We don’t recommend installing this plugin if you use [Akismet](http://wordpress.org/plugins/akismet/) only – you’ll be drowned in hundreds of emails every day.

+If you liked my plugin, please `rate` it.

+You may also like my other plugins:

+- [Cool Tag Cloud](http://wordpress.org/plugins/cool-tag-cloud/) - A simple, yet very beautiful tag cloud.
+- [BBSpoiler](http://wordpress.org/plugins/bbspoiler/) - This plugin allows you to hide text under the tags [spoiler]your text[/spoiler].
+- [Restore Columns](http://wordpress.org/plugins/restore-columns/) - The plugin restores the possibility to select the number of columns displayed on the dashboard.
+- [Hide My Dates](http://wordpress.org/plugins/hide-my-dates/) - The plugin hides post and comment publishing dates from Google.

 == Installation ==